-Loma Linda University is located in Inland Empire region of Southern California.
-The University is located next to the Loma Linda University Medical Center that provides students with clinical opportunities in certain allied health programs.
-Our campus is also local to other premiere healthcare facilities that provide quality health care where our students gain clinical experience.
-Students may also opt to return to their hometowns once their didactic work is complete to finish their clinical rotations in an affiliated facility.
-To be an affiliated facility a formal agreement between LLU and the facility is required for students to complete their clinicals.
+Loma Linda University is located in the Inland Empire region of Southern California.
+The university is located next to the Loma Linda University Medical Center, providing students with clinical opportunities in certain allied health programs.
+Our campus is also local to other premiere healthcare facilities where our students gain clinical experience.
+Once their didactic work is complete, students may opt to return to their hometowns to finish their clinical rotations in an affiliated facility.
+To be an affiliated facility, a formal agreement between LLU and the facility is required for students to complete their clinicals.

-We invite you to come visit us on our campus to explore your future at Loma Linda University.
-We have an Annual Open House scheduled in January of each year, but you may schedule a tour or contact us for more information anytime.
+We invite you to visit our campus and explore your future at Loma Linda University.
+Our annual Open House event takes place every January; however, you may schedule a tour or contact us for more information anytime.

-You may also contact an Allied Health program advisor with questions about specific allied health programs and to schedule an appointment.
+You may also contact a program advisor with questions about specific allied health programs, or to schedule an appointment.